 (d) If Advertiser collects data (including personal data) from end users that is used with an Ad Service feature (for example, conversion tracking), Advertiser must provide clear notice to each end user and obtain any legally-required consent from each user for the collection, sharing and use of that data by Advertiser and Pinterest.
 If Advertiser uses Pinterest technology that stores and accesses cookies or other information on an end user’s device, Advertiser must clearly disclose and obtain end user consent for that activity where required by law.
 Advertiser will ensure that any personal data obtained from end users is processed and transferred in compliance with applicable data protection laws and regulations, and will follow all reasonable directions from Pinterest related to such compliance.

-(e) Pinterest and Advertiser will each comply with the Pinterest Data Sharing Addendum attached as Exhibit A.
+(e) Pinterest and Advertiser will each comply with the Pinterest Data Sharing Addendum attached as Exhibit A and the Ad Data Terms located at policy.pinterest.com/ad-data-terms.

-Advertiser’s use of the Ad Service is subject to the Ad Service policies made available to Advertiser (“Policies”), including Pinterest’s Acceptable Use Policy (about.pinterest.com/use/), Advertising Standards (https://about.pinterest.com/en/advertising-standards), and Brand Guidelines (business.pinterest.com/brand-guidelines).
+Advertiser’s use of the Ad Service is subject to the Ad Service policies made available to Advertiser (“Policies”), including Pinterest’s Community guidelines (policy.pinterest.com/en-gb/community-guidelines), Advertising Guidelines (policy.pinterest.com/en-gb/advertising-guidelines), and Brand Guidelines (business.pinterest.com/en-gb/brand-guidelines).
 Pinterest may modify Policies from time to time.
+A violation of any of the Policies constitutes grounds for termination of advertiser accounts or rejection of Ad Content.
 Advertiser authorises Pinterest to review any Destination, including by automated means, to provide the Ad Service and to determine compliance with Policies.
 Advertiser will not, and will not authorise any third party to (i) generate automated, fraudulent or otherwise invalid impressions, clicks, or other user actions, or (ii) use any automated means or form of scraping or data extraction to access information relating to the Ad Service, except as expressly permitted by Pinterest.
 Advertiser acknowledges that Pinterest has the right, but not the obligation to monitor Ad Content.
 Pinterest may reject or remove Ad Content (i) where it reasonably suspects or becomes aware such Ad Content infringes any (a) applicable laws, regulations or third party rights, or (b) Policies, or (ii) for any reason.
 In addition, Pinterest may (i) suspend or terminate Advertiser’s participation in the Ad Service if it believes in good faith that Advertiser is in breach of this Agreement or Policies and (ii) modify or cancel the Ad Service at any time.
 Advertiser will not break or circumvent an Ad Service security measure or provide Ad Content that contains malware or other malicious code.

 (a) General.
 Advertiser will pay all charges incurred in connection with the Ad Service based on the applicable billing metric (e.g. impressions, engagements, clicks or other metrics) (“Charges”).
 Charges will be based solely on Pinterest’s measurements and are exclusive of indirect taxes.
 Pinterest will add indirect taxes to the Charges, where applicable.
 Advertiser will be liable for all applicable indirect taxes and other government charges including, without limitation, any VAT (or other equivalent tax) payable in respect of the Charges.
 Advertiser will provide Pinterest promptly on demand with its VAT registration number (or other equivalent tax and/or business number) and such other information as Pinterest reasonably requires to issue a valid VAT invoice.
 To the maximum extent permitted by law, Advertiser waives all claims related to Charges not disputed in writing 60 days after the applicable invoice or credit card charge.
 Pinterest may extend, revise or revoke credit and invoice billing to Advertiser at any time in its sole discretion.